Benjamin-Walker/log-neural-cdes/README.md

 where the aim is to predict a person’s heart rate using data collected from a wrist-worn device.
 The dataset can be downloaded from the
 <a href="https://archive.ics.uci.edu/dataset/495/ppg+dalia">UCI Machine Learning Repository</a>.
 The data should be
-unzipped and saved in the `data/raw` folder in the following format `PPG_FieldStudy/S{i}/S{i}.pkl`.
+unzipped and saved in the `data_dir/raw` folder in the following format `PPG_FieldStudy/S{i}/S{i}.pkl`.
 The data can be preprocessed by running the `process_ppg.py` script.

 ## Models

-The scrips in the models folder are used to define the various deep learning models used in the experiments.
+The scripts in the `models` folder are used to define a number of deep learning time series models, including NCDEs, NRDEs, Log-NCDEs, LRU, and S5.
 In order to be integrated into the training, the `__call__` function of the model should only take one argument as input.
 In order to handle this, the dataloaders return the model's inputs as a list, which is unpacked within the model `__call__`.